VitaHEX-Games/HexFlow-Launcher/README.md

 #### Can I use HexFlow too?
 Yes; RetroFlow is seperate, it uses different folders and a different title ID.

-#### Do I need to create bubbles for retro games?
+#### Do I need to create bubbles for games?
-No; RetroFlow doesn't need bubbles for retro games provided you have installed rePatch reloaded and the two DaedalusX64 and RetroArch launcher VPK's.
+No; RetroFlow doesn't need bubbles for games.

 #### How should I name my games so covers are found?
 It's recommended that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , these names are used to match with cover images.

-#### How many games can I add?
-Only add your favourite games.

-RetroFlow isn't optimised for large collections of games, it's recommended that you only add you favourite retro games, adding too many games will result in longer load times.

 #### Some systems aren't showing?
 Empty collections are hidden by default, once you add some games into the roms folder, they will appear.